-The Mining division worked with its project partners to overcome safety concerns at site to enable exploration activities to commence at the Company's CdB copper project in Angola in mid-June 2018.
-The Phase One drilling program at CdB concluded in late November 2018 due to onset of the raining season, with the Company having completed a total of 41 diamond core holes for a cumulative total of 3,903 metres.
+The Mining division was primarily focussed on the Phase Two drilling program at CdB which was concluded in late November 2019, with the Company having completed a total of ninety-three (93) diamond core holes for a cumulative total of 5,690.70 metres.

-Assay results from Phase One were announced on ASX platform on 15 March 2019 and disclosed that twenty of the forty-one holes drilled returned assays grading better than 0.5% Cu with mineralisation intersected being predominantly in a zone that extended from surface to 50 metres beneath surface.
+Assays results from Phase Two were announced on ASX platform on August 2020 and disclosed that fifty-four (54) of the ninety-three (93) holes contained mineralisation grading better than 0.5% Cu.
+And that the mineralisation generally was intersected in a 40m zone that extends from 40m below surface to 80m below surface.